 The transaction concept comes very useful in bank transactions because here, money deducts from one account and transferred to another.
 If during the process of transferring money, any command get collapses, we do not want to leave the process in between.
 Instead, we roll back all the transaction processes.

 To be a successful transaction, the group of commands must follow the Transaction property ACID.

-Durability process state that, if a system error or power failure occurs before a set of commands is complete, those commands are undone, and the data is restored to its original state once the system begins running again.
+The durability process state that if a system error or power failure occurs before a set of commands is complete, those commands are undone, and the data is restored to its original state once the system begins running again.

 To make the transition process occur in SQL, we use some commands:

 - SET TRANSACTION